q3769/conseq4j/README.md

 garantee of access order in case of multi-thread racing conditions in client-side task submission.

 It is the API client's responsibility and concern how tasks are submitted to conseq4j.
-If execution order is imperative, the client - either single or multi-threaded, has to ensure that tasks are submitted in proper sequence to begin with.
+If execution order is imperative, the client - either single or multi-threaded - has to ensure that tasks are submitted in proper sequence to begin with.
 Fortunately often times, that is naturally the case, e.g., when the client is under the management of a messaging provider running a single caller thread.
 Otherwise, if the caller is multi-threaded, then the client needs to ensure the concurrent caller threads have proper access order to conseq4j.
 This can be as trivial as setting up